hooverken/ARMPowershell/Get-ExpressRouteLocationSpeedOfferings/README.md

 This script walks through the list of ExpressRoute providers and locations to see which provider has which port speeds available in which locations.

-There is a lot of demand for ports, especially for 100Gb links .
+There is a lot of demand for ports, especially for 100Gb links.
 Port availability can fluctuate from day to day.

 There are only two ExpressRoute port speed offerings at this time - 10Gb and 100Gb.